Separation Anxiety Disorder

 If they don’t find signs of a physical illness, the doctor may refer your child to a child and adolescent psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illness in children and teens.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a child for a mental illness.
 The doctor bases a diagnosis on reports of the child's symptoms and their observation of the child's attitude and behavior.

-Most mild cases of separation anxiety disorder don’t need medical treatment.
-In more severe cases, or when the child refuses to go to school, treatment may be needed.
+Treatment is based on the impairment of the child and family.
+Most mild cases of separation anxiety disorder are treated with therapy that identifies goals and creates a strategy to achieve them and doesn’t need medical treatment.
+In more severe cases, for example, when the child refuses to go to school, treatment involves more intense therapy, usually by a therapist, and may include the addition of medications.
 The goals of treatment include reducing anxiety in the child, developing a sense of security in the child and the caregivers, and educating the child and family/caregivers about the need for natural separations.
 Treatments that may be used include:

 • Cognitive behavioral therapy (CBT): Also known as talking therapy, this is the main form of treatment for separation anxiety disorder.
 The focus is to help the child handle being separated from their caregiver without the separation causing distress or interfering with function.
 This therapy works to reshape the child's thinking (cognition) so that their behavior becomes more appropriate.
 Family therapy also may help teach the family about the disorder and help family members better support the child during periods of anxiety.

-• School intervention: Mental health practitioners at your child’s school can offer therapy to help them manage SAD symptoms.
+• School intervention: Mental health practitioners at your child’s school can offer therapy to help them manage SAD symptoms and can help foster a supportive environment for the child.

-There’s no known way to prevent separation anxiety disorder, but recognizing and acting on symptoms when they appear can ease distress and prevent problems linked to not going to school.
+There’s no known way to prevent separation anxiety disorder, but recognizing and acting on symptoms when they appear can ease distress and prevent escalation of symptoms and further impairment.
 In addition, reinforcing a child's independence and self-esteem through support and approval may help prevent future episodes of anxiety.

-Most children with separation anxiety disorder get better, although their symptoms may come back for many years, particularly during stressful times.
+Most children with separation anxiety disorder get better, although their symptoms may come back for many years and in various formats, particularly during stressful times.
 Treatment that starts early and involves the entire family is most likely to be successful.